List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

-The former leader of the Chaldea Security Organization and Marisbury Animusphere's daughter.
+The initial leader of the Chaldea Security Organization and Marisbury Animusphere's daughter.
 A very high ranking mage, she is monitoring the future and trying to prevent the extinction of humanity in 2016.
 Though very experienced, she is very straightforward and strict, especially to Ritsuka and Romani.
 During the sabotage accident, she was killed in the explosion, with her spirit surviving during the Rayshift.
 But when she learned that Lev is the one behind the sabotage in Chaldea, she is later killed again by throwing her via flotation on Chaldeas.

-Another form of Olga later appeared in Cosmos in The Lostbelt which served as the main antagonist of the chapter itself.
-Known as U-Olga Matie, it is one of the 7 Beasts known as the "Beast that Announces the End" (終わりを告げる獣, Owari wo Tsugeru Kemonoi) and known under the moniker of "Foreign God" (異星の神, Isei no Kami).
-It is a being described itself to originate from another star and was summoned somewhere after the appearance of Goetia.
-Being an immensely powerful entity, it is capable of wiping an entire planet's surface and completely destroying Earth's governments in mere days, as well as isolating the planet except the Sun.
-It is also capable of rewriting the Texture of a world and fixing existences such as the Lostbelts to it.
-The Foreign God and the Fantasy Trees which originate from it can maintain the existence of a Lostbelt, which would normally be pruned as a dead-end history.
-It is capable of reviving individuals close to the point of death, such as the Crypters.
-As being a powerful being, it also had three Servants summoned to act as its emissaries: Rasputin, Ashiya Douman and Koyanskaya.
+It is later revealed that she is meant to be thrown inside to become part of the system.
+But later her own body was reconstructed by Chaldeas and fell into the planet in the future timeline when she was found by researchers at Area 51, on which they conducted horrible experiments over her, dubbing her as Specimen: E.